 Most of the time, you’ll be asked to try to cough up some sputum and spit it into a clean cup for testing.

 You might need to rinse your mouth with water first, and your doctor might ask you to skip a meal or stop taking any bacteria-killing antibiotics you’ve been given before the test.

 Your doctor will probably need about 1 teaspoon (5 milliliters) of sputum to run the test.
 Try to spit out as much sputum and as little saliva as you can.
 There are no known risks to the test.

 A technician might be able to induce some sputum if you can’t do it on your own.

-If you still can’t cough up enough sputum, your doctor might have you breath in a mist of hypertonic (salty) water that induces a deeper cough to help enduce sputum as well as rule out tberculosis.
+If you still can’t cough up enough sputum, your doctor might have you breath in a mist of hypertonic (salty) water that induces a deeper cough to help expel sputum as well as rule out tuberculosis.

 In a more invasive procedure, they might have to use an instrument called a “bronchoscope” to collect a sample.
 The device has a light and a tiny camera.
 Your doctor gently inserts it down your windpipe to locate a sample.
 You’ll be given drugs to relax you while this happens, but you may be hoarse and have a sore throat afterward.